 Jake followed a trail of bread crumbs to Manhattan’s infamous 30th Street “Music Row” district, where through a few months of patient finagling (and an unemployment check), he landed a job as studio manager and staff engineer at the most infamous operation on the block, the now-defunct Play Studios.
 This 3-year tour of duty was Jake’s boot camp to the music industry to a large degree; it was within this 9-room facility that he honed a variety of technical, people, & survival skills; by the end he could not only side-chain parallel compression & find a track’s tempo in seconds, but he had gotten crash courses in other important areas of the music industry like handling a bounced paycheck, or how to wrestle a gunman out of the studio incident-free.

-In 2011, having reached a fork in the road with his employer, and feeling as if he had enough clientele to strike out on his own & not starve to death, he rented his own studio space in the legendary Planet 2 Planet facility next door on 30th Street – former recording home of artists like Alicia Keys, Anita Baker, Madonna & many more.
-Like any new business things were fledgling to start, but SpaceLAB Recording Studios has earned a strong word-of-mouth reputation for atmosphere, sound quality & affordability, & keeps a full calendar with little to no advertisement.
+In 2011, he quit his job at Play Studios & rented his own studio space in the legendary Planet 2 Planet facility next door on 30th Street – former recording home of artists like Alicia Keys, Anita Baker, Madonna & many more.
+Like any new business things were fledgling to start, but SpaceLAB Recording Studios has earned a strong word-of-mouth reputation for atmosphere, sound quality & affordability, & keeps a full calendar with no advertisement.